sowardskimberly/stg_python_cert/README.md

 Example Output: REAR END: 2, FRONT END: 7, MINOR DENT/SCRATCHES: 22, UNDERCARRIAGE: 0, MISC: 4

+This file uses the class Cars found in the library/libs folder

 ## Challenge 6
 Create test_challenge6.py and write a test that does the following: